Ayush-Dhanesha/Assignment_PowerPlay_Ayush_Dhanesha/README.md

 - **Type-Safe**: 100% TypeScript with strict mode (no `any` types)
 - **MongoDB Transactions**: ACID guarantees for data consistency
 - **RESTful API**: Clean, intuitive endpoint design
+- **Cloud Deployed**: Running on Google Cloud Run with auto-scaling

 ---